MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

         /// If set to true, Response will be ignored. bool Cancel { get; set; };

         /// Response to the authentication request with credentials.
+This object will be populated by the app
+        /// if the host would like to provide authentication credentials.
-        CoreWebView2WebAuthenticationResponse Response { get; set; };
+        CoreWebView2WebAuthenticationResponse Response { get; };
     }

     /// Represents a Basic HTTP authentication response that contains a user name